Same-sex marriage (SSM) and

 "NOM" refers to the "National Organization for Marriage"

-It is the main national group opposing marriage equality.
+It is the main national group opposing gay marriages.

 At noon on MAY-19, Judge McShane of the District Court issued his ruling legalizing SSM in Oregon.
 Within minutes, county clerks started to issue marriage licenses to same-sex couples.
-A few hours later, a three-judge panel of the 9th U.S. Circuit Court of Appeals issued their decision.
-They rejected NOM's petition for a stay of the District Court's ruling that NOM had requested earlier the same day.
+A few hours later, a three-judge panel of the 9th U.S. Circuit Court of Appeals rejected NOM's petition for a stay of the District Court's ruling that NOM had requested earlier the same day.

 The "standing" situation in Oregon is very similar to that in Hollingsworth.
 Both involved the U.S. 9th Circuit Court of Appeals.
 Both involved a religiously motivated non-profit agency that opposes marriage equality.
 Actually, NOM's claim to have standing in Oregon is even weaker than ProtectMarriage's claim in California.
 NOM has its head office in Washington DC, some 2,500 miles (4,000 km) away from Oregon, whereas Protect Marriage was at least headquartered in California where its lawsuit was filed.